liammurray/aws-fargate-demoservice/stack/README.md

 - ECR repo for demoservice
 - CodeBuild project that builds and pushes to ECR on push to master branch.
 Triggered by path changes under 'service'.
-- CodePipeline that deploys when ECR image is pushed
+- CodePipeline that deploys when ECR image is pushed.

 ```bash
 cdk deploy demoservice-build